Spatiotemporal Knowledge Graphs as Persistent Scene Memory for Embodied Question Answering: Experiments

-To demonstrate practical applicability\footnote{https://youtu.be/fpxuExGvOiI}, we deployed VL-KnG on a differential drive robot platform equipped with Intel NUC11PHKI7C000 PC and Nvidia RTX 2060 GPU.
-The system is using SLAM Toolbox \cite{macenski2021slam} and ROS Navigation Stack\cite{guimaraes2016ros} for localization and navigation, providing poses for the source tour video frames.
-The pose paired with the identified goal frame is provided as a navigation goal for the system.
-The results are presented in \cref{tab:hardware_results}.
-VL-KnG and Gemini 2.5 Pro achieve identical success rates ($77.27\%$) and answer accuracy ($76.92\%$), demonstrating that structured reasoning can match general-purpose VLM performance.
-VL-KnG significantly outperforms RoboHop, achieving nearly three times higher success rates and answer accuracy.
+To evaluate real-world deployment feasibility, we implemented VL-KnG on a differential-drive robot platform equipped with an Intel NUC11PHKI7C000 PC and an NVIDIA RTX 2060 GPU.
+The system uses SLAM Toolbox~\citep{macenski2021slam} and ROS Navigation Stack~\citep{guimaraes2016ros} for localization and navigation, with poses paired to source video frames for goal identification.